Steel / Stainless / Alloy Pipe Flanges per ASME / ANSI / AWWA / API

 What are API Flanges?

 There are several different types of API flanges, each of which is designed for a specific application.
-Some of the most common types of API flanges include:
+Some of the most common types include:

 API Flanges in the Oil and Gas Industry